shinerboy/shinerboy.github.io/_pages/cv.md

       * Graduate Research Assistant; Advisor: Pranav Bhounsule, Ph.D.
       * One-step deadbeat control of a 5-link biped using approximate step-to-step dynamics model

+  * **NASA Johnson Space Center, 2020**
+      * Robotics Researcher USRA Intern
+      * Developed ROS-based software to command UR5 robots to complete different affordances in simulation (using Gazebo) and in hardware.
+These affordances included tasks such as graspoing objects, turning valves, and flipping switched.

   * **The University of Texas at San Antonio, 2017-2020**
       * Graduate Research Assistant; Advisor: Amir Jafari, Ph.D.
       * A Novel Treadmill with Adjustable Surface Stiffness with the Ability to Bilaterally Regulate the Vertical Stiffness